-samosa recipe with step by step photos. these tasty punjabi samosas are flaky and crispy from outside with a delicious potato and peas stuffing. if you have time and patience to make samosas at home then you won’t feel like buying samosa from outside after trying this recipe. they are not only hygienic but delicious as well. its a proper north indian punjabi samosa recipe which you are going to like.
+samosa recipe with step by step photos. these tasty punjabi samosas are flaky and crispy from outside with a delicious potato and peas stuffing. if you have time and patience to make samosas at home then you won’t feel like buying samosa from outside after trying this recipe. they are not only hygienic but delicious as well. this recipe is a proper north indian punjabi samosa recipe which you are going to love.

 to get the right texture and flakiness in the samosa pastry cover, there are two ways they are fried. apart from frying, they can be baked too for a low fat version. i experimented with all three different methods.

 2 frying methods to get that crispy flaky crust:

 - frying samosa once – in this method, heat the oil to high temperature and then slid the samosas gently into the hot oil. as soon as you add the samosa to the hot oil, reduce the flame to low and now fry the samosa on low flame. this will make sure that the samosa does not absorb too much oil. if you directly put the samosa on low temperature oil and fry in sim then it will absorb too much oil. if you fry in hot oil, then there are chances of tiny air bubble pockets on the pastry. the samosas are also not cooked from inside.

 - double frying the samosas – this is a little lengthy method and the one which i will suggest you to try while making samosas at home. in this method the samosas are very lightly fried not allowing them to become golden. just that the dough cooks and thats it. add the samosas in hot oil and remove them when the crust has become opaque and creamish white. just enough fried that if you remove it from oil then it will not break. drain & keep them aside. do this with all the samosas. later lower the flame and then fry the once fried samosas again till they are golden.